martinmaguire89/milestone-project-4/README.md

 ### Feature 5 – Cart.

-The cart feature allows the customer to preview their purchase in the basket before they go through to checkout and make any changes necessary to the products or quantity.
+The cart feature allows the customer to preview their purchase in the basket before they go through checkout and make any changes necessary to the products or quantity.

 ### Feature 6 – Quotes.